A New Season for ERCF —And What It Means for You

 -

-This decision was made through a thorough and prayerful process involving the Board of Directors and Pastoral Advisors.
+This decision came through a thoughtful and prayerful process led by the Board of Directors and Pastoral Advisors.

 -